dessant/search-by-image/README.md

 ## License

+Copyright (C) 2017-2018 Armin Sebastian

-Search by Image is released under the terms of the MIT License.
+This software is released under the terms of the GNU General Public License v3.0.
 Please refer to the LICENSE file.